chef/chef-web-docs/chef_master/source/install_chef_automate.rst

       $ chef-server-ctl user-create USER_NAME FIRST_NAME LAST_NAME EMAIL 'PASSWORD' --filename FILE_NAME

    An RSA private key is generated automatically.
 This is the user's private key and should be saved to a safe location.
-The ``--filename`` option will save the RSA private key to a specified path.
+The ``--filename`` option will save the RSA private key to the specified absolute path.

    For example: